 9) Seize the Reward is where the Hero has the prize in their grasp.
 The Hero overcomes the significant difficulties, but that doesn’t mean the battle is over.
 The Hero may have the magic sword or golden challis in hand, but it’s one thing to have the prize and another to bring it back.

-10) The Return back to the ordinary is sometimes where many people let their guard down, which is a mistake.
+10) The Return to the ordinary is sometimes where many people let their guard down, which is a mistake.
 It is symbolized by the road back to “the normal” in many stories.
 Here’s the thing: others may not accept your victory or the changes you have made.
-They liked the old you, and some are not so happy that you’ve changed.
+They liked the old you, and some are unhappy that you’ve changed.
 These issues set the stage for the next steps in growth.

 11) The Realization corresponds with rebirth or resurrection in many ancient stories.
 You think you are on your way back from the difficulties when the main protagonist returns.
 It’s when your deepest fears emerge one more time.
 Now that you’ve made your change known to the world, the world will challenge you to see if the change is real.
-It is the acceptance of loss, the decluttering of the heart and mind of religious bias and prejudice that these elements come back.
+These elements come back to accepting loss and decluttering the heart and mind of religious bias and prejudice.
 The Ego makes a last-ditch effort to regain control.

-Here is another opportunity to relapse or succumb to old habits, and it’s why the Hero’s journey is cyclical.
-You may make it this far in the quest several times, just like a video game, before you finally make it through the last challenge.
+Here is another opportunity to relapse or succumb to old habits, and it’s why the inward quest is cyclical.
+You may make it this far in the quest several times, just like in a video game, before you finally make it through the last challenge.

 In this phase, we meet regularly to share and help others.
-We continue building, sharing, receiving help, and encouraging us to overcome any personal roadblocks.
+We continue building, sharing, receiving help, and encouraging ourselves to overcome personal roadblocks.

 Again, virtual groups are an excellent substitute for in-person meetings.
 Sometimes, this option is even better.
 We can record sessions or have them at a variety of times.

-At the foundation of the spiritual quest, you’ll find the stages of the Hero’s journey.
+At the foundation of the spiritual quest, you’ll find the stages of a hero’s journey archetype.
 Answering the call sets our spiritual journey in motion.
 You may have started this journey only to become stuck in one stage, but it’s never too late to return to the quest.

-(1) Joseph Campbell & Joseph Campbell’s book, The Hero with a Thousand Faces: https://en.wikipedia.org/wiki/The_Hero_with_a_Thousand_Faces
+(1) Joseph Campbell & Joseph Campbell’s book, The Hero with a Thousand Faces.